IS2AI/Chest-X-ray-module/README.md

 # Chest X-ray module

 This is the code for training the model for ```Module 3``` of this [paper](https://arxiv.org/ftp/arxiv/papers/2003/2003.08605.pdf).
-The paper was admitted to [EMBC 2020](https://embc.embs.org/2020/) and will be published soon.
+The paper was admitted to [EMBC 2020](https://embc.embs.org/2020/) and was published in the [IEEE Xplore](https://ieeexplore.ieee.org/abstract/document/9175208).

 The pipeline of the system from the paper is below. ```Module 3``` is Abnormality classification.
 The visualization was done using [Grad-Cam](https://arxiv.org/abs/1610.02391).
 ![The pipeline](./pics/ProjectIllustration.jpg)